EVOLVED-5G/TSN_FrontEnd/README.md

 > ```capifcore    <CAPIF IP address>```

 Upon a successful publishing process, the following file will be created `capif_data/publisherDetails.txt`.
-This file contains the user name and password used during the registration (randomly generated) and the host and port configured for the FrontEnd.
-In the case of a Docker deployment, this file can be check using the following command in the host machine:
+This file contains the username and password used during the registration (randomly generated) and the host and port configured for the FrontEnd.
+In the case of a Docker deployment, this file can be checked using the following command in the host machine:

 ```
-docker exec TSN_AF bash -c "cat ./capif_data/publisherDetails.txt"
+docker exec TSN_FrontEnd bash -c "cat ./capif_data/publisherDetails.txt"
 ```

 If the publishing process was unsuccessful this command will return a `No such file or directory` error.